ThinkBig-Data/Python/Task_list/Task-September.md

 ### Python List Of Available Programs:

-Ashish - List Slicing
+Ashish - exception handling

-Rakesh - Reverse straing using various methods
+Rakesh - regular expressions

-Mukul - Find the position of any English alphabet in any string
+Mukul - conditional statements

-Sudhir - Binary to Decimal
+Sudhir - simple classes and pbjects jn python

-Yash - Decimal To Binary
+Yash - patterns*(4 atleast)

-Deepak - LCM
+Deepak - program to remove empty tuples from list

-Arjun - Word Count in a sentence
+Arjun - count the no. Of matching patterns in a string